sc18kg/SRE_Gatling/README.md

 - Scalable
 - Highly Available

+## What Should be Monitored for an Internet Facing Application
+### Resource Monitoring
+Also known as server monitoring or infrastructure monitoring, this operates by gathering data on how your servers are running.
+Resource monitoring tools report on RAM usage, CPU load, and remaining disk space.
+In architecture with physical servers, information on hardware health—like CPU temperatures and component uptime—can also be helpful to avoid server failure.
+In cloud-based environments, aggregates of your virtual server system are more useful.

+### Application Performance Monitoring (APM)
+APM is the process of monitoring the application environment from an IT perspective using various techniques, including live code profiling, exception tracking, and distributed tracing.
+In addition to APM, some tools—like AppOptics—also monitor the underlying infrastructure of the application environment, such as application hosts, database servers, and cloud services.
+APM typically requires application instrumentation to monitor, and it can sometimes affect the application performance or its underlying infrastructure

+### Network monitoring
+This looks at the data coming in and out of your computer network.
+Your monitoring tool captures all incoming requests and outgoing responses across all components such as switches, firewalls, servers, and more.
+The data collected from network monitoring can be as simple as the total amount of data coming and going or as nuanced as the frequency of particular requests

 ## Steps to Complete Gatling Testing
 ### Recording the HAR file
 1. Navigate to the HTTP which you would like perform testing on